Unidata/netcdf-java/README.md

 Please identify the version of the package as well as the version/vendor of Java you are using.
 For potential security issues, please contact security@unidata.ucar.edu directly.

+## Contributors

+Are you looking to contribute to the netCDF-Java efforts?
+That's great!
+Please see our [contributors guide](https://github.com/Unidata/netcdf-java/blob/develop/.github/CONTRIBUTING.md) for more information!

 ## NetCDF Markup Language (NcML)